 |Compliance Date for Retention of Records Supporting Qualified Exemption

 |All other businesses (>$500K)

 1 According to the Proposed Rule issued on 9/13/17, Compliance dates for Subpart E, Agricultural Water, allow an additional four years.
 This subpart is still being debated at the congressional level and thus no pre-harvest water requirements are being imposed currently.

 Compliance dates for covered activities, except for those involving sprouts are:

-- Exempt from the regulation—Less than $25,000 in annual average produce sales for the preceding three years.
+- Exempt from the regulation—Less than $25,000 in annual average produce sales for the preceding three years, adjusted for inflation*.

 - Very small businesses—Greater than $25,000 but less than $250,000 in annual average produce sales in the preceding three years; “Very Small” farm, produce regulation compliance start date January 27, 2020.

 - Small businesses—Greater than $250,000 but less than $500,000 in annual average produce sales in the preceding three years; “Small farm”, produce regulation compliance start date January 28, 2019.